-Teton County is one of the most famous among the Wyoming counties.
+Teton County is one of the most famous.

 Evanston is the county seat.
 Its southern and western boundaries are next to the Utah state line.
 The Evanston, WY Micropolitan Statistical Area includes Uinta County.
 It formerly ran along Wyoming’s whole western border, including Yellowstone National Park.

 The county was named after Utah’s Uinta Mountains, which can be seen from various locations around the county.
 Lincoln County was formed from the northern half of Uinta County in 1911, giving it its current boundaries.

 Worland is the county seat.
 Washakie County was formed on February 21, 1911, from land separated from Big Horn County, and it was incorporated in 1913.
 Washakie County was named after Chief Washakie, the Shoshone people’s chief who became an ally of the US government.

 In Weston County, the population was 6,838 as of the 2020 United States Census.
 Newcastle is the county seat.
 Its east borderline abuts the state of South Dakota’s west boundary line.
 Campbell County was founded in 1911 from parts of Weston and Crook Counties.
 Weston County’s borders have been steady since then.